From BR Bullpen

 He spent the majority of his playing career as a player-manager.
 He was skipper of the Louisville Colonels from 1897 to 1899 and moved on to the Pittsburgh Pirates from 1900 to 1915.
 With the Pirates he won four National League pennants and captured the 1909 World Series title.
 He also played and managed in the first World Series, in 1903, although he ended up on the losing side.
-He later returned to the Pirates as a coach in 1925.
+He later returned to the Pirates as a coach in 1925 and 1926.

 Notable Achievements

 - NL Bases on Balls Leader (1909)

 - 100 Runs Scored Seasons: 5 (1897-1899, 1901 & 1902)